What is Reverse Time Management: Understanding Backwards Planning?

 Examples of Backwards Planning

-• Launching a New Product: A company might start by defining the launch date and desired market impact, then work backward to schedule production, marketing, and distribution activities.
+Launching a New Product: A company might start by defining the launch date and desired market impact, then work backward to schedule production, marketing, and distribution activities.
+By working backwards from the launch date, the company can ensure that all necessary steps are completed on time.

 Benefits of Backwards Planning